 - to provide professional development opportunities for participants so that they can become better educators;

 - to encourage participants to engage in critical thinking and interaction with colleagues from across the country from a variety of backgrounds and disciplines in order to expand the intellectual depth and experience of all participants; and

-- to broaden participants’ experience and understanding as they are challenged through the literature explored in the seminar, through the contemporary American plays presented in the 2017 CATF season, and through the activities and events encountered during the three-week seminar.
+- to broaden participants’ experience and understanding as they are challenged to recognize the power of storytelling and giving voice to the voiceless, through the literature explored in the institute,through the contemporary American plays presented in the CATF season, and through the other storytelling activities and events encountered during the three-week institute.